-HISTORY: September 1, 2015 - Policy revisions to ensure consistent treatment of and 23(3) of the Act.
+September 1, 2015 - Policy revisions to ensure consistent treatment of workers with permanent partial disability awards under sections 23(1)

+and 23(3) of the Act.

 June 1, 2009 - Deleted references to Vocational Rehabilitation Services.
 November 1, 2002 - Policy changes to set out the mission, principles and goals of Vocational Rehabilitation Services.
 Replaced policy items #85.00 to #85.60 of the Rehabilitation Services & Claims Manual, Volume II.
 Applies to decisions made on or after November 1, 2002 on claims adjudicated under the Act, as amended by the Workers